AERONAUT

 - also Sunday, June 16 at 2:45pm

-This site-specific sound installation commemorates pioneer daredevil aviator Charles K. (“Charlie”) Hamilton making the first round trip flight between New York City and Philadelphia on June 13, 1910, taking off from and returning to Governors Island.
+This site-specific sound installation commemorated pioneer daredevil aviator Charles K. (“Charlie”) Hamilton making the first round trip flight between New York City and Philadelphia on June 13, 1910, taking off from and returning to Governors Island.
 Hamilton was, in the words of the U.S. Centennial of Flight Commission, "known for his dangerous dives, spectacular crashes, and extensive reconstructive surgeries.”
 Hamilton survived more than 60 crashes, but ultimately died an early death at age 28 as the cumulative result of his injuries.